jordiqui/revolution/README.md

 ### Donating hardware

-Improving Revolution 2.90 241025 requires a massive amount of testing.
-You can donate your hardware resources by installing the Revolution worker and joining the community channels to coordinate testing campaigns.
+Improving revolution-dv1-011125 requires a massive amount of testing.
+You can donate your hardware resources by installing the revolution-dv1-011125 worker and joining the community channels to coordinate testing campaigns.

 ### Improving the code

-In the [chessprogramming wiki](https://www.chessprogramming.org/Main_Page), many techniques used in Revolution 2.90 241025 are explained with a lot of background information.
+In the [chessprogramming wiki](https://www.chessprogramming.org/Main_Page), many techniques used in revolution-dv1-011125 are explained with a lot of background information.
 The [section on evaluation techniques](https://www.chessprogramming.org/Evaluation) describes many features and techniques used by modern engines.

-The engine testing is coordinated by the Revolution maintainers.
-If you want to help improve Revolution 2.90 241025, please read this [guideline](https://github.com/jorgeluisruiz/revolution/wiki/Getting-Started) first, where the basics of development are explained.
+The engine testing is coordinated by the revolution-dv1-011125 maintainers.
+If you want to help improve revolution-dv1-011125, please read this [guideline](https://github.com/jorgeluisruiz/revolution/wiki/Getting-Started) first, where the basics of development are explained.

-Discussions about Revolution take place mainly in the community [Discord server](https://discord.gg/GWDRS3kU6R).
+Discussions about revolution-dv1-011125 take place mainly in the community [Discord server](https://discord.gg/GWDRS3kU6R).
 This is the best place to ask questions about the codebase and how to improve it.

-## Compiling Revolution
+## Compiling revolution-dv1-011125

-Revolution 2.90 241025 has support for 32 or 64-bit CPUs, certain hardware instructions,
-big-endian machines such as Power PC, and other platforms.
+revolution-dv1-011125 has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.

-On Unix-like systems, it should be easy to compile Revolution 2.90 241025 directly from the source code with the included Makefile in the folder `src`.
+On Unix-like systems, it should be easy to compile revolution-dv1-011125 directly from the source code with the included Makefile in the folder `src`.
 In general, it is recommended to run `make help` to see a list of make targets with corresponding descriptions.
 An example suitable for most Intel and AMD chips: